-FO RM 10-K X Annual report pursuant to Section 13 or 15(d of the Securities Exchange Act of 1934) For the fiscal year ended December 31, 2016 or Transition report pursuant to Section 13 or 1 of the Securities Exchange Act of 1934 5(d) For the transition p eriod from to Commission Fi e Number 001-36672 MACEUTICALS, INC. Delaware (State or other jurisdiction of Incorporation or organization) 98-0443284 (I.R.S.
-Employer Identification No.) S rley Oaks Road uite 108 n, MA 02452 (Address of Principal Exe eutive Offices, including zip code) (781 788-9043 (Registrant's telephone number, including area code) Securities registered purs uant to Section 12(b) of the Act: ck, \$0.01 par value chase Common Stock Securities registered purs uant to Section 12(g) of the Act: None Indicate b by check mark if the registrant is a well-known sear oned issuer, as defined in Rule 405 of the Securities Act.
-YES□ NO Indicate t by check mark if the registrant is not required to file e reports pursuant to Section 13 or Section 15(d) of the Act.
-YES Indicate b by check mark whether the registrant (1) has filed a Il reports required to be filed by Section 13 or 15(d) of the Securities
+FORM 10-K

+Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or to

+For the fiscal year ended December 31, 2017

+Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from

+Commission File Number 001-36672

+EYEGATE PHARMACEUTICALS, INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware

+(State or other jurisdiction of Incorporation or organization)

+98-0443284 (I.R.S.
+Employer Identification No.)

+271 Waverley Oaks Road

+Suite 108 Waltham, MA 02452

+(Address of Principal Executive Offices, including zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act: Common Stock, \$0.01 par value Warrants to Purchase Common Stock

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🗆 NO 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+YES D NO 🗵

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □ and (2) has been subject to such filing requirements for the past 90 days.
-YES \boxtimes NO \square for such shorter period that the registrant was required to submit and post such files).
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 YES \boxtimes NO \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES 🖾 NO 🗆

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.